Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 It's thicker, fuller, and more prone to developing a cat mat.
 Our cats are indoors-only, so their winter coat is not as thick as a cat who goes outdoors.
 In fact, Leo's favorite winter activity is roasting by the fire.

-For future and potential owners of Maine Coon cats, don't let this deter you!
+For future and potential owners of this breed, don't let this deter you!
 Any cat can mat, and the shaggy Maine Coon coat is actually relatively low-maintenance.
 Maines are so gentle and affectionate, too.
 Many of them love to be brushed!

 Every cat is different.
 But with the right tools, and regular attention, their fur will be beautiful and cat mat free (most of the time!)